-- "SGI ProPack 5 for Linux Service Pack 1 Products" on page 47
+- "SGI ProPack 5 for Linux Service Pack 2 Products" on page 49

-- "Operating System Enhancements" on page 52
+- "Operating System Enhancements" on page 54

-- "I/O Subsystems" on page 54
+- "I/O Subsystems" on page 56

-- "HPC Application Tools and Support" on page 55
+- "HPC Application Tools and Support" on page 57

-- "System Management" on page 57
+- "System Management" on page 60

-- "NUMA Data Placement Tools" on page 64
+- "NUMA Data Placement Tools" on page 67

-SGI ProPack 5 for Linux Service Pack 1 Products
+SGI ProPack 5 for Linux Service Pack 2 Products

-Software provided by SGI for the SGI ProPack 5 for Linux release Service Pack 1 consists of kernel modules for SGI software built against the kernels in SUSE Linux Enterprise Server 10 (SLES10) or Red Hat Enterprise Linux 5 (RHEL5) and value-add software developed by SGI specifically to run on SGI Altix or SGI Altix XE systems.
+Software provided by SGI for the SGI ProPack 5 for Linux Service Pack 2 release consists of kernel modules for SGI software built against the kernels in SUSE Linux Enterprise Server 10 Service Pack 1 (SLES10 SP1) or Red Hat Enterprise Linux 5 (RHEL5) and value-add software developed by SGI specifically to run on SGI Altix or SGI Altix XE systems and and some additional third-party software (see VTune in Table 3-1 on page 50).

-Table 3-1 SGI ProPack 5 for Linux Service Pack 1 Products
+Table 3-1 SGI ProPack 5 for Linux Service Pack 2 Products

 Product Architecture Supported Description Application performance measuring tools ia64 VTune - This tool, developed and supported by Intel, uses the performance measurement facilities of the Itanium processor to take profiles based on elapsed time or other architected events within the processor.
-These profiles can be used to measure, tune, and improve application performance.
-For more information on VTune, go to the following web location: http://developer.intel.com/software/products/vt une/ Array Services ia64 Array Services includes administrator commands, libraries, daemons, and kernel extensions that support the execution of parallel applications across a number of hosts in a cluster, or array.
+These profiles can be used to measure, tune, and improve an application's performance.
+For more information on VTune, go to the following web location: http://developer.intel.com/software/products/vtune/ Array Services ia64 Array Services includes administrator commands, libraries, daemons, and kernel extensions that support the execution of parallel applications across a number of hosts in a cluster, or array.
 The Message Passing Interface (MPI) of SGI ProPack uses Array Services to launch parallel applications.
 For information on MPI, see the Message Passing Toolkit (MPT) User's Guide The secure version of Array Services is built to make use of secure sockets layer (SSL) and secure shell (SSH).
 For more information on standard Array Services or Secure Array Services (SAS), see the Array Services chapter in the Linux Resource Administration Guide .
 Cpuset System ia64 and x86_64 The Cpuset System is primarily a workload manager tool permitting a system administrator to restrict the number of processors and memory resources that a process or set of processes may use.
 A system administrator can use cpusets to create a division of CPUs and memory resources within a larger system.
 For more information, see the "Cpusets on SGI ProPack 5 for Linux" chapter in the Linux Resource Administration Guide .
+CSA ia64 Provides jobs-based accounting of per-task resources and disk usage for specific login accounts on Linux systems.
+Linux CSA application interface library allows software applications to manipulate and obtain status about Linux CSA accounting methods.
+For more information, see the CSA chapter in the Linux Resource Administration Guide .

-Table 3-1 SGI ProPack 5 for Linux Service Pack 1 Products (continued)
+Table 3-1 SGI ProPack 5 for Linux Service Pack 2 Products (continued)